multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 We've released version 3.40 of Google Cloud CCaaS, including the web SDK.

 The timing of the update to your instance depends on the deployment schedule that you have chosen.
-For more information, see [Deployment schedules](https://cloud.google.com/contact-center/ccai-platform/docs/deployment-schedules).
+For more information, see [Deployment schedules](https://docs.cloud.google.com/contact-center/ccai-platform/docs/deployment-schedules).

-### Feature

-**New variables for custom lookup URLs**

-We've added the following five variables for custom lookup URLs:

-* **CUSTOMER\_PHONE\_NUMBER**: the end-user's phone number
-* **SUPPORT\_PHONE\_NUMBER**: your call center's phone number that an end-user calls in on
-* **OUTBOUND\_NUMBER**: the phone number an agent uses when making an outbound call
-* **SESSION\_ID**: the session ID
-* **CUSTOM\_AGENT\_ID**: an optional agent ID

-For more information, see [Custom lookup URL configuration](https://docs.cloud.google.com/contact-center/ccai-platform/docs/custom-crm#custom_lookup_url_configuration).

-### Feature

-**Agent desktop maintains state after refresh**

-While you're using the agent desktop, if you refresh your browser, the agent desktop now maintains its state.
-This means that active conversations, finished tabs, and recently closed sessions remain as they were before the refresh.

 ### Feature